-The Kwazulu-Natal province elected to implement an Eventing Levy of R25 per entrant for all shows held in the Kwazulu-Natal province.
+The provinces elected to implement an Eventing Levy of R25 per entrant for all shows held in the respective province (Eastern Cape has a special dispensation as a development province in which they charge only half the normal levy, as such the provincial levy is also reduced by half).
 The reserve will be used on all qualifying expenses authorised by the members such as training, travel and events.
 Eventing levies income is reflected in the statement of comprehensive income and transferred to specific reserves.
 The related expense is recorded directly to the reserve and the surplus/deficit for the year is shown as a separate line item on the Statement of Changes in Equity.

-1.8 Other income
+1.9 Other income